Yollandaa/SDDA-Python-Notes/Day10_Notes.md

 - Margin -> Create a gap betweem items (elements): different positions for margins (bottom)
 - Fonts:
     - Sans Serif -> No serif | Trendy organisations, playful | Social media
     - Serif -> Tries to potray: Trust, Old and traditional -> Banks, financial inxtitutions, newspapers.
+Has tails.
     - font-family -> used for alternative fonts | fallbacks
+- Every element in html follows the box model.

 # Test Overview
 1. Class methods enable the method to acess and modify class state that applies accross all instances.